docb/dbRackSequencer/README.md

 # dbRackSequencer

 A collection of sequencers.
-Some modules of this plugin are inspired by the XOR plugin which is not available in Rack v2.
+Most modules of this plugin are inspired by the XOR plugin which is not available in Rack v2.

 ## Voltage addressable Sequencers